Markham Emergency Management

 Emergencies can happen anywhere, at any time – sometimes without warning.
 An emergency can force you to evacuate your neighbourhood, or confine you to your home or workplace without basic services such as water, gas, electricity or a working telephone.

 Is your family prepared?

-- Knowing the Risks your Community
+- Learn about the Risks in your Community

-- Getting a 72hr Emergency Preparedness Kit
+- Get a 72hr Emergency Preparedness Kit

 Emergency Phone Numbers